Start your album

 • User reality: Graduation day generates hundreds of photos from multiple phones and cameras, yet most graduates never revisit them beyond the initial social media post β€” a structured album preserves the complete chapter.

-• Best for: Graduates wanting a personal keepsake; parents collecting the day into one shareable album; friend groups preserving campus memories
+• Best for: Graduates wanting a personal keepsake; parents collecting the day into one shareable graduation album; friend groups preserving campus memories

 • Photo mix: Cap and gown portraits + family hugs + friend candids + campus landmarks + detail shots that mark the moment